What is blood?

 Blood has become a familiar sight in our household these days.
 Whether it is a scraped knee or bloody nose (from intense allergy issues), blood is quite intriguing to our boys.
 After one of our recent encounters with blood, Big Brother asked the question, “What is blood made of?”

 We checked out some library books on the human body and began our research.
 I have used water beads in sensory tubs before and immediately knew the perfect way to demonstrate the various parts of blood in a fun and hands-on way!

 *Please note: This activity is not suitable for children under the age of 3.
 Please be careful with younger siblings as the water beads can be a choking hazard.

-1. Follow the instructions on the packaging to hydrate.
+Step 1.
+Follow the instructions on the packaging to hydrate the red water beads.
 Go ahead and put them (and the water) into your plastic tub / sensory table to soak.
 Our package instructions indicated that once you add the water, it takes 10 hours for them to fully hydrate.

-3. Put the “platelets” and several ping pong balls in your plastic tub.
+STEP 3.
+Put the “platelets” and several ping pong balls in your plastic tub of blood.

-4. Let your kids explore for a while and then tell them the parts of blood:
+STEP 4.
+Let your kids explore the “blood” for a while and then talk with them about the parts of blood:

 Red water beads = Red Blood Cells (that carry oxygen)